About

 Sahar Azimi is an interdisciplinary artist, choreographer, painter, photographer, singer, and curator.
-Born in 1974 and based in Old Jaffa, his work moves across movement, sound, image, and material—bridging physical and emotional landscapes.
+Born in 1974 and based in Jaffa, his work moves across movement, sound, image, and material—bridging physical and emotional landscapes.

 With a background in contemporary dance and a career spanning over two decades, Sahar has created numerous choreographic works presented on major stages in Israel.
 As both performer and creator, his movement language draws on intuition, repetition, and emotional memory.
 He has mentored emerging choreographers, led creation labs, and curated leading dance programs including Machol Acher (Different Dance) and Zirat Machol (Dance Arena) in Jerusalem.
+Sahar has collaborated with playwrights, directors, and performers in the development of theatrical works that blur the line between choreography and dramaturgy.
+His movement design for the stage is both visceral and symbolic, earning him the 2024 Golden Hedgehog Award for Movement Design.

 Sahar’s photography focuses on reflections in water—sea, pools, puddles—where light becomes a storyteller.
 Through stills and video, he captures an alternate reality revealed in the fractured meeting point between light, movement, and frequency.
 His images document a world dancing beneath the surface, where time dissolves into shimmering distortion.